-In Europe there are several formalized traditions of botanical garden design including the Dutch, English, French, Greek, Italian, and Spanish.
+In Europe, there are several formalized traditions of botanical garden design including the Dutch, English, French, Greek, Italian, and Spanish.
 In Asia, there are at least long-established Chinese, Japanese, Korean, and Persian schools and May being Asian Pacific American Heritage Month, I’m focusing on Los Angeles’s Asian-style gardens.

-The tradition of Japanese-American nurseries stretches back to the 1850s, when Japanese immigrants began establishing them in California.
+The tradition of Japanese-American nurseries stretches back to the 1850s when Japanese immigrants began establishing them in California.
 Takanoshin Domoto began importing azaleas, camellias, carnations, chrysanthemums, lilies, and wisterias in the 1880s.
 The California Flower Growers Association was formed by Japanese-Americans in 1906.
-The European vogue for Japanese art and design began at least as early as the 1860s and continued into the early 1900s, when some wealthy westerners created their own Japanese-inspired gardens.
-Japanese-Americans dominated not only the floral and gardening trade, but the landscaping one as well, into the late 1960s, around the time the gasoline powered leaf blower transformed landscaping into an artless, noisy, and pointless “blow-and-go” chore.
+The European vogue for Japanese art and design began at least as early as the 1860s and continued into the early 1900s when some wealthy westerners created their own Japanese-inspired gardens.
+Japanese-Americans dominated not only the floral and gardening trade, but the landscaping one as well, into the late 1960s, around the time the gasoline-powered leaf blower transformed landscaping into an artless, noisy, and pointless “blow-and-go” chore.

 There are still signs of Asian influence on Southern California lawns whether they be the Buddhas, shi, and tōrō which share yard space with gnomes and pink flamingos; the occasional, carefully sculpted shrub; or the five gallon Pearl River Soy Sauce bucket containing a money tree placed on an apartment staircase.

-Obviously I’m not going to make a directory of every private patio jungles, backyards, nor attractive but fenced off parks such as the small but pretty one in front of the LA Korean Festival Foundation’s Koreatown headquarters.
+Obviously, I’m not going to make a directory of every private patio jungles, backyards, nor attractive but fenced off parks such as the small but pretty one in front of the LA Korean Festival Foundation’s Koreatown headquarters.
 Nor is this directory limited to purely public spaces — but all are open to the public.
 As always, corrections and additions are welcome.

 JAPANESE GARDEN and CHINESE GARDEN (San Marino)

 The Chinese Garden’s Chinese name is 流芳園 (or, “garden of flowing fragrance”).
-It’s among the largest Chinese gardens outside Asia.
+It’s among the largest Chinese gardens outside of Asia.
 It was made in collaboration between architects and artisans from Suzhou and local builders and gardeners.
 It opened in 2008.

 Both gardens and all of the Huntington are worthy of frequent visits although San Marino is underserved by public transit.
 Metro‘s 177 stops 1.75 kilometers away at the campus of the California Institute of Technology and their 177, 180/181, 687/686, Rapid 780, and Foothill Transit‘s 187 lines all stop about 2.5 kilometers north at the campus of Pasadena City College.